"I know I have the ability to write well. But whenever I look back on what I've written, it sucks."

-In my 26 years of writing copy, I’ve thought about this issue a lot.
-And I've learnt a few things about what stops us getting our best work done.
+In my thirty years of writing copy, I’ve thought about this issue a lot.
+And I've learnt a few things about what stops us from getting our best work done.

 This is the first thing we do when we're not meeting our creative goals.
-We line up the reasons why 'some external factor' is stopping us: our work space, our schedule, other work commitments, etc.
+We line up the reasons 'some external factors' are stopping us.
+We blame our workspace, our schedule, or other work commitments.

 This is outside-in thinking.
 It’s putting yourself and your creativity at the mercy of something outside you.

-And it's almost never the real reason why your writing is suffering.
+And it's almost never the real reason your writing is suffering.

 Instead, learn to approach your creative work inside-out.
-Ask yourself, what can you do to get the best out of yourself?
+How can you get the best out of yourself?

-Here are some ways you can draw on your own powers of focus and motivation to ensure that your writing is the best it can be.
+Here are four ways you can draw on your focus and motivation to ensure your writing is the best it can be.

 1. Prioritise your creativity